 Based in Euclid, Ohio, Lincoln Electric serves the welding industry, manufacturing tools, safety equipment, and accessories.
 In the past, the company made many of its products with asbestos, a harmful natural mineral that can cause mesothelioma.
 Lincoln never had to file for bankruptcy or start an asbestos trust despite lawsuits over exposure and illness.

 About Lincoln Electric

-Lincoln electric is a Fortune 1000 company headquartered in Euclid, Ohio, and supporting the welding industry.
-The company manufactures and sells hundreds of products, including welders, arc welders, torches, wire and arc feeders, electrodes, fume control solutions, stick welders, welding guns, plasma cutters, accessories, and many more.
-Industries served by the company include automotive, nuclear energy, offshore drilling, power generation, pipelines, liquid natural gas, wind energy, thermal energy, and shipbuilding, just to name a few.
-Lincoln Electric has sales offices around the world, although more than half of sales are from North American customers.
+Lincoln Electric, a Fortune 1000 company based in Euclid, Ohio, sells products and services to the welding industry.
+The company makes and sells hundreds of products, including welders, arc welders, torches, wire and arc feeders, electrodes, fume control solutions, stick welders, welding guns, plasma cutters, accessories, and many more.

 Asbestos Use in Welding Products

 All Lincoln Electric welding products have been asbestos-free since 1981; however, the company manufactured welding rods with as much as 15% asbestos for decades.

 Welders use welding rods to join two metal components.
 Rods are surrounded by a material called flux that prevents oxidation of the metal.
 For many years this material contained asbestos because it added strength and protected welders from fire.

 Years of asbestos use in these welding rods potentially exposed thousands of workers to harmful asbestos fibers.
 Though asbestos protected workers from heat, tiny asbestos fibers could come loose to float in the air.